Amanpuri: History

-While in Phuket looking for a site upon which to build a holiday home, Adrian Zecha was walking along Pansea Beach when he came across a coconut plantation in a prime location.
-Plans to build a home on the site soon developed into an idea to build a small boutique resort, in partnership with Anil Thadani and two other friends.
-They spent mainly their own money as no banks would extend credit for the project due to the small number of planned rooms, instead of the 500-room hotel they thought would be more practical.
+The location, a former coconut plantation, was chosen by Adrian Zecha while looking for a site where to build a luxurious holiday home in Phuket.
+Plans to build a home on the site developed into an idea to build a small resort, in partnership with Anil Thadani and two other entrepreneurs.
+They mainly spent their own money, as no banks would extend credit for the project due to the small number of planned rooms, instead of the 500-room hotel they thought would be more practical.
 The resort was opened in 1988 at a cost of US$4 million.
 It was designed by American architect Ed Tuttle, who took his inspiration from traditional Thai temple architecture, in particular the ancient Thai capital of Ayutthaya.

 Facilities

-The resort contains 40 pavilions and 44 villas spread over 24 hectares on a headland on the northern side of Pansea beach.
-Each villa features a swimming pool, separate dining and living rooms, kitchen and up to 9 bedrooms.
+The resort contains 40 pavilions and 44 villas spread over 24 hectares on a headland on the northern side of Pansea Beach.
+Each villa features a swimming pool, separate dining and living rooms, a kitchen and up to 9 bedrooms.

-There are 4 restaurants including Arva (Italian), a South American Lounge and Nama (Japanese), focusing on Washoku cuisine.
+There are 4 restaurants, including Arva (Italian), a South American Lounge and Nama (Japanese), focusing on Washoku cuisine.

-The Aman Spa features six treatment rooms, and offers four wellness journeys.
-Conde Nast Traveller awarded Amanpuri ‘Best Bespoke Retreats’ in The Spa Awards 2017.
+The Aman Spa features six treatment rooms.

 Amanpuri has a 27-metre freshwater main pool and a 20-metre lap pool.
 From the beach, paddleboards, Schiller Bikes, snorkelling and kayaking equipment, along with Hobie Cats, are available for windsurfing, snorkelling and kayaking on Pansea Beach.
 Amanpuri also offers a large selection of vessels for cruising, day trips or overnight charters.
 There is also Beach Club, a library, 6 tennis courts, a gym, a Pilates studio, a boardroom equipped for meetings and a gallery with a selection of items for purchase.